 Performance outcomes Acceptable outcomes Applicant response AO3.4 Surface construction materials are consistent with the current or intended future streetscape or character of the area and contrast with the surface construction materials of any adjacent footpath.
 PO4 Sufficient on-site wheel chair accessible car parking spaces are provided and are identified and reserved for such purposes.
 AO4 The number of on-site wheel chair accessible car parking spaces complies with the rates specified in AS2890 Parking Facilities.
-Not applicable Private dwelling use only and not required in Table 9.4.1.3.b.
+Complies with PO4 Private dwelling use only with the goal to provide accessible, at grade vehicular and pedestrian access to the dwelling.
+The proposed dwelling will comply with the Liveable Housing code.
 PO5 Access for people with disabilities is provided to the building from the parking area and from the street.
 AO5 Access for people with disabilities is provided in accordance with the relevant Australian Standard.
-Not applicable Private dwelling use only and not required in Table 9.4.1.3.b.
+Complies with PO5 Private dwelling use only with the goal to provide accessible, at grade vehicular and pedestrian access to the dwelling.
+The proposed dwelling will comply with the Liveable Housing code.
 PO6 Sufficient on-site bicycle parking is provided to cater for the anticipated demand generated by the development.
 AO6 The number of on-site bicycle parking spaces complies with the rates specified in Table 9.4.1.3.b.
-Not applicable Private dwelling use only and not required in Table 9.4.1.3.b.

-Performance outcomes Acceptable outcomes Applicant response PO7 Development provides secure and convenient bicycle parking which: (a) for visitors is obvious and located close to the building's main entrance; (b) for employees is conveniently located to provide secure and convenient access between the bicycle storage area, end-of-trip facilities and the main area of the building; (c) is easily and safely accessible from outside the site.
+Not applicable Private dwelling use only, in line with Table 9.4.1.3.b of the Access, Parking & Servicing Code.
+Development provides secure and convenient bicycle parking which: (a) for visitors is obvious and located close to the building's main entrance; (b) for employees is conveniently located to provide secure and convenient access between the bicycle storage area, end-of-trip facilities and the main area of the building; (c) is easily and safely accessible from outside the site.
 AO7.1 Development provides bicycle parking spaces for employees which are co-located with end-of-trip facilities (shower cubicles and lockers); AO7.2 Development ensures that the location of visitor bicycle parking is discernible either by direct view or using signs from the street.
 AO7.3 Development provides visitor bicycle parking which does not impede pedestrian movement.
-Not applicable Private dwelling use only and not required in Table 9.4.1.3.b.
-PO8 Development provides walking and cycle routes through the site which: (a) link to the external network and pedestrian and cyclist destinations such as schools, shopping AO8 Development provides walking and cycle routes which are constructed on the carriageway or through the site to: (a) create a walking or cycle route along the full frontage of the site; Not applicable Private dwelling use only and not required in Table 9.4.1.3.b.
+Not applicable Private dwelling use only, in line with Table 9.4.1.3.b of the Access, Parking & Servicing Code.
+PO8 Development provides walking and cycle routes through the site which: (a) link to the external network and pedestrian and cyclist destinations such as schools, shopping AO8 Development provides walking and cycle routes which are constructed on the carriageway or through the site to: (a) create a walking or cycle route along the full frontage of the site; Not applicable There is no external bicycle and pedestrian network to the site and bicycle.